-Trade and other payables are initially recognized at fair value, and subsequently carried at amortized cost using the effective interest method.
+Trade and other payables are initially recognised at fair value, and subsequently carried at amortised cost using the effective interest method.
 For these financial instruments, the carrying amounts approximate fair value due to the short-term maturity of these instruments.

-Summary of significant accounting policies and other explanatory information b) Derecognition of financial instruments
+b) Derecognition of financial instruments

-The Company de-recognizes a financial asset when the contractual rights to the cash flows from the financial asset expires or it transfers the financial asset and the transfer qualifies for derecognition under Ind AS 109.
-If the Company retains substantially all the risks and rewards of a transferred financial asset, the Company continues to recognize the financial asset and also recognizes a borrowing for the proceeds received.
-A financial liability (or a part of a financial liability) is de-recognized from the Company's balance sheet when the obligation specified in the contract is discharged or cancelled or expires.
+The Company de-recognises a financial asset when the contractual rights to the cash flows from the financial asset expires or it transfers the financial asset and the transfer qualifies for derecognition under Ind AS 109.
+If the Company retains substantially all the risks and rewards of a transferred financial asset, the Company continues to recognise the financial asset and also recognises a borrowing for the proceeds received.
+A financial liability (or a part of a financial liability) is de-recognised from the Company's balance sheet when the obligation specified in the contract is discharged or cancelled or expires.